GabiUp2/BookClub_local_poc/README.md

 - [ ] Implement `anki_export` (CSV first) - called by the API endpoint
 - [ ] Add `/metrics` counters for ingestion time, chunks, cards_generated and quickly visible devided by sessions and books
 - [ ] Create `docs/demo_script.md` (3‑minute flow)

+### Phase 5: Observability 2
 - [ ] Add optional observability dashboards from section below
 - [ ] Optional: Python observability deep dive
-  - [x] Optional: Add decorator for timing methods and sending them as metrics through Prometh  eus into Grafana
-  - [ ] Optional: Add a way to add test times as metrics through Prometheus into Grafana
   - [ ] Optional: Add parser for tool for parsing memory profiling output into Grafana as a panel
   - [ ] Optional: Add parser for tool for parsing CPU profiling output into Grafana as a panel
   - [ ] Optional: Add parser for tool for parsing GC profiling output into Grafana as a panel
   - [ ] Optional: Add parser for tool for parsing heap profiling output into Grafana as a panel
   - [ ] Optional: Add parser for tool for parsing thread profiling output into Grafana as a panel
-- [ ] Optional: Add Mimir as storage for metrics - just to see how to set it up
+- [ ] Add Mimir as storage for metrics - just to see how to set it up
+- [ ] Add Proxy to pushgateway with auto delete upon completing filled metrics call

 ## 7) Troubleshooting
 - If models are local (Ollama), ensure `OLLAMA_HOST` is reachable from container (use `host.docker.internal` on mac/win, or host IP on linux).